google/or-tools/ortools/sat/docs/scheduling.md

                 # To perform the transitive reduction from precedences to successors,
                 # we need to tie the starts of the tasks with 'literal'.
-                # In a pure problem, the following inequation could be an equality.
+                # In a pure problem, the following inequality could be an equality.
-                # In is not true in general.
+                # It is not true in general.
                 #
                 # Note that we could use this literal to penalize the transition, add an
                 # extra delay to the precedence.